meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Moreover, in contrast to public chains, shipping the total supply information on-ledger does not allow indepenent verification of the total supply, as the holdings from which it is computed are private.

-We believe this to be an OK trade-off, as the registries are already trusted to maintain the private holding records and can thus also be trusted to report the total supply correctly.
+Note that this does not weaken the security, as the registries are already trusted to maintain the private holding records and can thus also be trusted to report the total supply correctly.